Glukogen/FunPay-PayPal-Proof/PayPal_Transactions_br_v2.md

 **Overview**: https://s.funpay.com/s/img/be/11/be11a9x1d92cmft6nn48.jpg

-**Detail**: The order is carried out as follows: the buyer gives the seller his game nickname when placing the order (CHARACTER NAME field), then the seller gives the buyer the goods in the game.
-The buyer confirms the transaction on the site after receiving the goods in the game.
+**Detail**: Ordering is carried out as follows: the seller gave out account data, the buyer checks the data and confirms the order.

 **Chat**:

-https://s.funpay.com/s/img/aw/nn/awnnvz30y3tolzbbytpl.jpg (buyer randommmm2 has paid for order #EJWDJK8M)
+https://s.funpay.com/s/img/aw/nn/awnnvz30y3tolzbbytpl.jpg (buyer randommmm2 has paid for order #EJWDJK8M and the seller gave out account login)
-https://s.funpay.com/s/img/xu/ox/xuoxeq26lvirpovd2tgo.jpg (buyer randommmm2 has confirmed that order #EJWDJK8M has been fulfilled successfully)
+https://s.funpay.com/s/img/xu/ox/xuoxeq26lvirpovd2tgo.jpg (the seller gave out account password and buyer randommmm2 has confirmed that order #EJWDJK8M has been fulfilled successfully)

 ___